FredHutch/storage-crawler/README.md

 **Basic Workflow**

-The main process creates three tables in the DB based on the `--tag` command line argument.
-There are:
+The main process creates two tables in the DB based on the `--tag` command line argument.
+The `--tag` is turned into a schema, and the tables and report account are created in that schema:

-   - `*tag*_files` - table contains the actual file metadata and full path with filename
+   - `*tag*.files` - table contains the actual file metadata and full path with filename
-   - `*tag*_errors` - OSErrors encountered during the crawl with full path and filename
-   - `*tag*_status` - a status log of the crawl
+   - `*tag*.status` - a status log of the crawl

-Once set up, directory walking processes (walkers) and file stating processes (staters) are slow-spawned up to the specified number.
-These processes use two queues to pass paths around to each other - a file queue and a directory queue.
+Once set up, directory walking processes (walkers), file stating processes (staters) and DB writing processes (dbprocs) are spawned up to the specified number.
+These processes use queues to pass paths around to each other - a file queue, a directory queue, and a db queue.

-Once each queue has been empty for a given time (to account for straggling processes and likely a bug in my code around joining the processes), the entire process exits.
+Specifically, the walkers pop from the dir queue, and push onto the dir queue and the file queue.
+The staters pop from the file queue and push onto the db queue, and the db procs pop from the db queue and insert into the DB.

+When the dir queue is empty, the walkers are stopped.
+Then the file queue, and finally the db queue and the crawl is complete.

 **Theory**

 The basic idea is that by treating each file atomically, the stat process will not get bogged down in a single directory or file location.
 No guarantees, though!

-Each walker takes a directory entry off the directory queue and scans it, putting any directories found into the directory queue, and files into the file queue.
-Each stater takes a file entry off the file queue, stats the file, and inserts that information into the database.
-Inserts are committed after a given timeout or file count.

 **Schemas**

-The `*tag*_files` table:
+The `*tag*.files` table:

                  id SERIAL,
-                 insert_time timestamp with time zone DEFAULT now () NOT NULL, path text NOT NULL,
+                 insert_time timestamp with time zone DEFAULT now () NOT NULL, path bytea NOT NULL,
+                 extension bytea NOT NULL,
                  st_mode bit(19) NOT NULL,
                  st_ino bigint NOT NULL,
                  st_dev text NOT NULL,